AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 plot(pls1_model)
 ```

 Here's how my best models look like in numbers (i. e., the coefficients).
 The model of *Rhizophora mangle* is not nearly as good as the one for *Avicennia germinans*.
-I discuss the possible reasons for that in the paper (*spoiler alert:* I needed mora data).
+I discuss the possible reasons for that in the paper (*spoiler alert:* I needed more data).

 *Avicennia germinans* (R-squared = 0.85):